 Queue up a killer playlist.

-Because sometimes only Beyoncé can power you through that last mile.
+Because sometimes only Beyoncé can power you through that last kilometre.
 No, really—research shows that people work out harder and longer when they're listening to music, since choosing the right songs can help reduce perceived effort.
 (One scientist even wrote that music is basically "a type of legal performance-enhancing drug.")

 The key, of course, is how well you play DJ: Experts advise choosing songs that aren't just high-energy, but also offer an emotional connection.